sohodoll/weather-plum/README.md

 3. Run `npm serve`

-4. Confihure the deploy and the API key (need to create .env file in the root)
+4. Configure the deploy and the API key (need to create .env file in the root)

 5. Use the new src link (your deploy)